super-fun-surf/winery-sales/README.md

 * In Production Create the psql Database user "winery-sales" and set the password

-* run whenever -w
-  for the chrontabs for the email reminders
+* run whenever -w (to write the chrontabs for the email reminders & ...)